Oil prices rise over fears about wider Middle East conflict

 Oil prices had recently eased back on hopes of a supply boost, having previously surged to the highest level in nearly a year and edging close to the 100 dollar mark.

-On London’s FTSE 100, oil groups BP and Shell were higher on the rising price of crude, up 2% and 1% respectively on Monday morning.
+On London’s FTSE 100, oil groups BP and Shell were higher on the rising price of crude, up 3% and 2% respectively on Monday morning.

 Defence giant BAE Systems was the biggest gainer, ahead 5%.